clairehopfensperger/clairehopfensperger/README.md

 - Use Quartus and Verilog as our Hardware Description Language to work with an FPGA board
 - Transistors, logic gates, schematics
+- Combinational Logic
+- Number Systems
+- Combinational Circuits
-- Boolean and logic statements
+- Memory with Flip Flops and Registers
 </details>

 <br>